 Searching for a little bit of God’s mercy

 By the time that same girl was three, she knew all of the words to Johnny Bye Bye (kind of adorable.
 It’s worth a listen).

-Before we had kids, my husband and I used to go camping a lot.
-Once our daughter was a toddler, we revived that tradition.
+Before we had kids, my husband and I went camping a lot.
+Once our daughter was a toddler, we revived that part of our lives.
 And every time we would be on the road, headed to a campsite, my husband would reach over and put his hand on my stomach while singing, “reach my hands across your belly and feel another one kicking inside…” whenever Long Time Comin’ would play.
 In the months, then years, when we were trying to have another baby, it always made me smile.
 And then after our son was born, the lyrics “Well there’s just a spark of a campfire left burnin’ two kids in a sleeping bag beside” made me feel contented whenever I heard that song because it had been a long time coming…our family.
 Now that we’ve got our hands full with three (11, 7, and 3), whenever we hear “another one kicking inside” we just look at each other with wide, terrified eyes.

 The last time I saw Springsteen was three years ago, two months after the birth of our last child.
 It was November 30th 2012; our oldest was then 8 years old.
 When we told her we were going to see Bruce Springsteen she asked if she could go, too.
 At first, my husband and I weren’t sure it was such a good idea.
 I mean, we don’t ever actually have seats when we see Springsteen.
 We buy GA (General Admission) only; we stand in line for hours the morning of the show in the hope of earning a coveted spot in “the pit”.
 We stand up—and love every freaking minute of it—for the entire length of a Springsteen show, which easily comes in at double that of most other acts touring these days.
 And it was a school night.